 There have been no such disposals nor any acquisitions of loan books in the six months ended 30 June 2020.

-Further information on the 2019 disposals is outlined in note 27 of the Group's Annual Report for the year ended 31 December 2019.
+Further information on the 2019 disposals is outlined in note 26 of The Governor and Company of the Bank of Ireland's Annual Report for the year ended 31 December 2019.